Skip to main content

 This transformation is made all the more remarkable by the fact that the role was the cinematic debut of 18-year-old Cecilia Cheung.
 Discovered after appearing in a popular lemon tea commercial, Cheung had no prior acting experience.
 Her naturalism and unpolished rawness were essential to the character's authenticity.
 Piu-piu is a woman shielded by a tough exterior, a defense mechanism forged by a traumatic first love that left her deeply wounded.

-The turning point in their relationship is not merely a romance, but a process of symbiotic healing.
+The turning point in their relationship is a process of symbiotic healing.
 Each character possesses something the other desperately needs.
 Tin-Sau, for all his professional destitution, is emotionally open and sincere.
 Piu-piu, for all her worldly experience, is emotionally closed off.
 When Tin-Sau teaches her to "act," he is, in reality, providing her with a safe space to access the genuine emotions she has long suppressed.

 See the moment Piu-piu’s tough exterior starts to crack in the clip below.